Second Swedish Crusade: Sources

+Erik's Chronicle

-All details of the crusade are from Eric's Chronicle, which is largely propagandist in nature, written a century after the events, amidst internal unrest and a war against Novgorod.
-The chronicle says that the crusade took place between the Battle of Sparrsätra in 1247 and the death of King Eric (XI) in 1250, and presents the Tavastians (taffwesta) as the Swedes' opponents.
+All details of the crusade are from Erik's Chronicle, which is largely propagandist in nature, written a century after the events, amidst internal unrest and a war against Novgorod.
+The chronicle places the crusade between the Battle of Sparrsätra in 1247 and the death of King Erik Eriksson in 1250, and presents the pagan Tavastians (the hedna taffwesta) as the Swedes' opponents.
 According to the chronicle, the expedition was prepared in Sweden and then conducted over sea to a land on the coast, where the enemy was waiting.

 The Chronicle also mentioned that a castle called taffwesta borg was established after the war.
 The Chronicle also linked the Crusade to a contest with the Orthodox Russians, making a point of the fact that the "Russian king" had now lost the conquered land.

+Other sources

-The so-called "Detmar Chronicle" of Lübeck from around 1340 confirmed the expedition with a short note that Birger Jarl submitted Finland under Swedish rule.
+The so-called "Detmar Chronicle", originating from Lübeck around the year 1340, confirmed the expedition with a short note that Birger Jarl submitted Finland under Swedish rule.
+The "Lübeck Chronicle" states that in 1266, Finland become a part of the Kingdom of Sweden.

 Interpretations

-Unlike the doubted First Swedish crusade, there seems to be little doubt that Sweden's effort to Christianize Finland reached a culmination in the middle of the 13th century.
+Unlike the dubious First Swedish crusade, there seems to be little doubt that Sweden's effort to Christianize Finland reached a culmination in the middle of the 13th century.
 Still, many details, including the year and the exact nature, remain the subject of debate.

 Nature of the Crusade

-Although the Chronicles attempted to paint the Crusade as a war of conquest, it was likely more of an unusually bloody phase in the ongoing process by which Finland was incorporated in the Swedish state.
+Although the chronicles attempted to paint the Crusade as a war of conquest, it was likely more of an unusually bloody phase in the ongoing process by which Finland was incorporated in the Swedish state.
 Sweden had a central government and a strong ideological force in the form of the Catholic church.
 The Finnish chieftains who joined gained power and prestige.